Writing

 1. Crypto Crime as Criminal Entrepreneurship, In L. Robb and J. Floor (Eds.)
 Handbook on Blockchain in Society, De Gruyter, forthcoming (with Lane).

-4. Democratic governance and blockchain governance: Is reconciliation possible? forthcoming In Tan, E. (Ed.)
-Handbook on Blockchain In Public Governance, Edward Elgar, forthcoming (with Nabben).
+4. Democratic governance and blockchain governance: Is reconciliation possible?, In Tan, E. (Ed.)
+Handbook on Blockchain In Public Governance, Edward Elgar 2026 (with Nabben).

-5. The Economics of Blockchain Shared Security.
+5. The Economics of Blockchain Shared Security,.
 In Swan, M., Takagi, S. & Witte, F. (Eds).
 Blockchain Economics, Cryptoeconomic Theory.
-London: World Scientific, forthcoming (with Berg and Davidson).
+London: World Scientific 2026 (with Berg and Davidson).

 6. Property rights, knowledge commons and blockchain governance, in E. Dekker and P. Kuchar, Governing Markets as Knowledge Commons, Cambridge University Press, 2021 (with Berg, Davidson, Potts).